What would you tell your younger self about money?

 We asked some of our colleagues and customers, here’s what they had to say.

 If you’re not paying close attention to your spending habits, you won’t really have a good grasp on where your money’s going.
-So it may come as a bit of a shock if you one day realise how much is actually going on your daily coffees, nights out, or things you subscribe to.
+So it may come as a bit of a shock if you one day realise how much is actually going on those new clothes, nights out, or things you subscribe to.

 To get a better understanding of where your money’s going, budgeting is the best solution.
 Many people say they wish they’d started living with a proper budget much earlier in life.
 To help you get started, you could use Clubcard Pay+* to set a budget for your weekly shop and top it up ready to pay.